FAQs

 Delegates are endogenous Actively Validated Services (AVSs), which are essentially dApps built on Solana.
 They can receive delegations of sSOL to secure network bandwidth and transaction throughput.

 Users can earn native yields through MEV-boost and APY from delegates.
-They can also support their favorite Solana dApps by delegating restaked assets towards them.
+They can also support their favorite Solana dApps by delegating assets towards them.

 - SOL (Solana Native Staking)